A Guide to Sailing Turkey’s Turquoise Coast

 This is a no walk, no diving zone.
 But many boats do sail past each day slowly to take in the incredible site.
 You can see rooms, staircases and doorways above the sea level, as well as make out pathways and more rooms under the water level.
 Luckily the water is extremely clear and it really is like nothing I’ve ever seen before!

 Kaleköy and Simena Castle

-This tiny, traditional village is like a step back in time – except for all the tourists hopping off to visit the castle.
+Whilst sailing Turkey’s Turquoise Coast, this tiny, traditional village was one of my favourite spots.
+It is like a step back in time – except for all the tourists hopping off to visit the castle.
 The tiny hamlet is built into the hillside, with Simena Castle perched atop.
 A 10 min hike through the village and up into the hill brings you to the old fortress, once a notable Lycian settlement, and its incredible panoramic vista over the the Gokkaya bay.

 The tiny laneways of the village are lined with local women (and children) selling their homemade souvenirs.
 We found the heat to be particularly staggering here and despite it being quite a short hike, we did completely run out of water.

 Lastly, the final spot (or first if you’re doing this route in reverse) is the hippie town of Olympos.
 An odd mix of travellers descend on this incredibly beautiful town, nestled in a canyon and surrounded by fragrant forest.
 It has a tucked away beach and an atmosphere that’s really quite unique.
 Visitors stay in ‘treehouses’, and the bars are leafy, basic and so so chilled.

 I joined a blue cruise with Alaturka cruises.
 Not only did they have excellent reviews online but their email support was really brilliant.
 The price was in budget and the dates worked perfectly.

 The boat itself was well maintained and the food cooked up was excellent!
 As it was so hot, we all slept out on deck under the stars – always special!